-Often times, when we make references to a border, it is in relation to an outward physical quality that imposes one form of limitation or the other, be it in our everyday lives or in the more institutionalised context of borders between nations.
-A visual rendition of a border might lead us to conjure a thick mass of matter the size of one’s imagination obscuring further vision or the possibility of a more distant horizon.
-A border is that which becomes tangible as a function of various categories of binary associations (self/other, black/white, male/female, First World/Third World, Capitalism/Socialism, etc).
-All these forms by which this rigidity manifests have sculpted our imagination of borders into that which separates - that which something stops.
+Often times, when one makes references to borders, it is in relation to an outward physical quality that imposes one form of limitation or the other, be it in our everyday lives or in the more institutionalised context of borders between nations.
+A visual rendition of borders might lead us to conjure a thick mass of matter the size of one’s imagination obscuring further vision or the possibility of a more distant horizon.
+In the same vein, borders could also be that which becomes tangible as a function of various categories of binary associations (self/other, black/white, masculine/feminine, First World/Third World, Capitalism/Socialism, etc).
+All these forms by which these rigidity manifest have sculpted our imagination of borders into that which separates – "that at which something stops”.

 This body of work grapples with the navigation of this space, not as much as to understand as to inhabit it.
-Through constructed images, I seek to articulate and (de)construct certain positioning, tensions, frictions, and new sensibilities inherent in effervescent nature of this interstitial space, but also to question the singular notion of appearance and recognition.
-These works situates themselves at the borderline of conflicting contexts/concepts of social formations as in the case of Amsterdam/Bijlmer (The Netherlands), Berlin/ Marzahn (Germany), the Serb/Croat/Muslim (Bosnia & Herzegovina), Nigeria/Biafra (Nigeria) dynamics or broadly in dichotomies such as self/other and Africa/West.
+Through constructed images, Emeka Okereke seeks to articulate and (de)construct certain positioning, tensions, frictions, and new sensibilities inherent in effervescent nature of this interstitial space, but also to question the singular notion of appearance and recognition.
+These works situate themselves at the borderline of conflicting contexts/concepts of social formations as in the case of Amsterdam/Bijlmer (The Netherlands), Berlin/ Marzahn (Germany), the Serb/Croat/Muslim (Bosnia & Herzegovina), Nigeria/Biafra (Nigeria) dynamics or broadly in dichotomies such as self/other and West/Non-West.

-In this light, the works are residues of ongoing reflections on the notion of perpetual movement, displacement, politics of the black body within heavily contested socio-cultural conflations; and exploration of pluralities within the construction of appearances and recognition – all of which constitute the discursive components of the In-between Space.
+Thus the works are residues of ongoing reflections on the notion of perpetual movement, displacement, tensions between the subjective and the collective, politics of the black body within heavily contested socio-cultural conflations; and exploration of pluralities in the construct of appearances and recognition – all of which constitute the tumultuous components of the in-between space.